-The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition switch is in the START or ON/RUN position.
-If the ignition switch is in the OFF position or in the sition, the air bag system is not on and the air bags
+The ORC monitors the readiness of the electronic parts of the air bag system whenever the ignition switch is in the AVV/START or MAR/ACC/ON/RUN position.
+If the ignition switch is in the STOP/OFF/LOCK position the air bag system is not on and the air bags will not inflate.